spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

-Since these constructs are not built in language features but a DSL built on top of higher order functions, we can impose any restrictions that we want instead of waiting for tc39 to fix the language.
+Since these constructs are not built in language features but a DSL built on top of higher order functions, we can impose any restrictions that we want instead of waiting for TC39 to fix the language.

 ### Cannot use higher order functions

 Because generators and async-await are shallow, you cannot use `yield` or `await` within lambdas passed to higher order functions.
-Besides being very unintuitive, this is also limiting

 This is [better explained here][gh-issue-asyncawait] - The example given there is